 The 1969 Mustang was a continuation and improvement of the major changes started in the 1968 model year.

-Refining and modernizing the classic Mustang shape, the boys and girls at Ford had some new surprises for the 69 model year.
+Refining and modernizing the classic Ford Mustang styling, the boys and girls at Ford had some new surprises for the 69 model year.

 Engine and Power Train

-The standard inline six cylinder was still available, but Ford added an additional 250 cubic inch six with horsepower upped to 150.
+Meanwhile, at the other end of the pony car performance spectrum, the standard inline six cylinder was still made available, but Ford added an additional 250 cubic inch six with horsepower upped to a somewhat less anemic 150.

 This cold air induction is still a popular way to get "free horsepower" from your motor, because when air is colder, it is denser and holds more oxygen.
 As well, since the air is entering the carb at a higher than normal velocity, the extra volume and oxygen, cause an increase in power.